-- Patent AttorneyS CAN provide assistance with the patent process
+- Patent AttorneyS CAN provide assistance with the ENTIRE patent process

-- Patent AgentS can provide assistance with the patent process
+- Patent AgentS can provide assistance with the patent APPLICATION

-- Guided online questionnaires or forms may explain the patent process
+- Guided online questionnaires or forms HELP YOU TO UNDERSTAND THE PROCESS

-Patent AttorneyS CAN provide assistance with the patent process
+Patent AttorneyS CAN provide assistance with the ENTIRE patent process

 A patent attorney can provide assistance with the patent process but not the business end of launching your new product or venture.
 Nevertheless, the patent attorney should be aware of the background of the business to provide optimal assistance with the patent process.